SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/private-workspaces-shared-with-everyone.md

 # Private Workspaces Shared with Everyone

-Syskit Point detects private workspaces shared with Everyone, Everyone except external users, or All Users security groups based on the settings defined in the tenant-wide [policy](../automated-workflows/private-workspaces-shared-with-everyone-admin.md).
+Syskit Point detects **private workspaces shared with Everyone, Everyone except external users, or All Users security groups** based on the settings defined in the tenant-wide [policy](../automated-workflows/private-workspaces-shared-with-everyone-admin.md).
 This helps you ensure your private workspaces are secure and only the users who should have access to the workspace have it.

+Oversharing workspaces might lead to **security risks, administration difficulty, and a challenge managing access control**.

 The Private Workspaces Shared with Everyone is **a tenant-wide policy, and it cannot have task delegation enabled**.
 That means no tasks are created to resolve this policy, and no emails are sent to collaborators.